-0. Network assisted UE provides its Network assisted Sidelink positioning capability in the registration request to the AMF, and AMF stores it in the UE context.
+0. Located UE provides its Network assisted Sidelink positioning capability in the registration request to the AMF, and AMF stores it in the UE context.

 1. GMLC receives a LCS service request from the AF/LCS client, the request may include a target area the UE presents.
 GMLC checks service authorization and privacy with UDM.

 2. GMLC retrieves serving AMF of target UE from UDM.
 If no AMF address is returned and a target area is provided in the LCS service request, GMLC determines to use Network assisted sidelink positioning to locate the target UE.
-GMLC maps the target area into Cell ID/gNB ID/TAI, based on which derives the serving AMF which can serve that area as the serving AMF of the network assisted UE.
+GMLC maps the target area into Cell ID/gNB ID/TAI, based on which derives the serving AMF which can serve that area as the serving AMF of the Located UE.
 If an AMF address is returned, GMLC selects the AMF as the serving AMF of the target UE.

 3. GMLC sends the LCS service request to the selected AMF, which includes the Cell ID/gNB ID/TAI of the target area if it is available.